Platform Organization Best Practices

 Using Tags to Provide At-a-Glance Context

-Tags are a great way of adding at-a-glance context on the Experiences list page.
+Tags are a great way of adding at-a-glance context on the Web Experiences list page.
 They provide additional sorting and search options, and they help other users in the account quickly recognize which experiences are related to which goal initiative, which ones were created by which user, and more.

 Use tags to indicate the following for each experience: